sanskar-23/sanskar-23/README.md

  ## About Me:

-- 🌱 I’m currently learning DSA in c++ and React.js
+- 🌱 I’m currently learning DSA in c++
 - 👯 I’m looking to collaborate in full stack Web Dev Projects
 - 🤔 I’m looking for help in DSA
 - 📫 How to reach me: kapoorshanskar@gmail.com